iulia-codes/notes/README.md

 # Iulia's Notes

 It is based on customized Minimal Mistakes.
+Visit it here <a href="http://iulitaro.github.io/notes/"> http://iulitaro.github.io/notes/ </a>

 [![Minimal Mistakes live preview][2]][1]